nus-cs2103-AY2122S2/tp/docs/GuiTestDocumentation.md

 #### Show all events

-Upon successful execution of `showfriends` command the following must occur
+Upon successful execution of `showevents` command the following must occur

 1. Events tab is selected and displayed
 2. All the Events in Amigos are displayed